 “Whatever might be said about the executive government under the regime which has come to an end with the Indian independence Act, there can be no doubt that taking a broad and disinterested view of the matter, the record of the Judicial Committee of the Privy Council has been a splendid one.
 The verdict of history would be in favour of the Judicial Committee and there can be no more illustrious example for our Federal and Supreme Court to follow than the Judicial Committee of the Privy Council.”

-The Supreme Court of India came into existence on January 26, 1950, but during the interim period from 1947-1950, certain gradual steps were taken with a view to eventual abolition of appeals to the Supreme Court.
+In the period speanning the initial years of Independent India (1947-1950), certain gradual steps were taken with a view to eventual abolition of appeals to establish the Supreme Court.
 The first sep was taken by enactment of “Federal Court (Enlargement of Jurisdiction) Act I of 1948 which abolished direct appeals from High Courts(set up under GOI 1935 Act) to Privy Council bypassing the federal Court(set up under GOI Act 1935).
 However the 1948 did not sever India’s ties with the Privy Council as appeals could still be mad eto privy Council.

-The final step to abolish the Privy Council’s jurisdiction was complete in 1949 with passing of Abolition of Privy Council Jurisdiction Act on 24th September, 1949.
+Finally, the Abolition of Privy Council Jurisdiction Act was passed on 24th September, 1949.
 Post this enactment, the limited power to appeal was abolished.
 The last appeal from India, N.S.
 Krishnaswami Ayyangar v Perumal Goundman was disposed of by Privy Council and with this, came to an end the two centuries long connection to the Privy Council.

 On 26th January, 1950, the federal court gave way to the Indian Supreme Court under the new Constitution.
-The first Chief Justice of india was Sir H.J.
-Kania with seven other judges.
+The initial bench comprised of the first Chief Justice of India, Sir H.J.
+Kania and 7 other judges.
 The Indian Supreme Court was inaugrated on 28th January, 1950.
-The Indian government paid a tribute by sending a weitten message to PC highlighting “the high sense of detachment, independence and impartiality which have invariably goverened the deliberations and decisions of the Privy Council.”

 The jurisdiction of the Supreme Court can be categorised as – Original, Appellate, Extraordinary Appellate, Advisory and Plenary.